cul-it/scholars-orcid-connection/doc/ScorconnDeveloperNotes.md

 		* If we have pushed already, show one thing
 		* If we have not, show the other.
 			* Make the link dynamic
-* Add more to the DataDistributor
-* Create a real persistence cache
+* Implement the API request for status of a user (push date, count, active auth)
 * Create the completion URL mechanism.
 	* If present on landing, record it in the session
 	* If present on terminal pages, offer as a link
 * Implement the startup sequence for scorconn-ws
 	* Load the startup parameters
-	* Test the database connection
 	* Test the ORCID connection
-	* Test the scholars connection
 * Define the interactions
 	* Requests from outside
 		* For a given LocalId (netID), what's the most recent push date?